BarakKatzir/types-scipy-sparse/README.md

 ### What is and what isn't annotated?

-I aim to annotate all the public object of `scipy.sparse`, see https://github.com/BarakKatzir/types-scipy-sparse/issues/5 for track of missing types.
+I aim to annotate all the public object of `scipy.sparse`, see issue https://github.com/BarakKatzir/types-scipy-sparse/issues/5 for track of missing types.
 However, most of the private objects are left untyped (the private functions/classes/methods are those whose name begin with `'_'` and do not end with `'_'`, or that they reside in a private module and are not re-exported in a public module).
 There are a few exceptions to this that I keep track of here.

 Currently, there are only two expections to the above rule: the function `_todata` and function `_ravel_coords` that seems useful and well docstringed.